NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/_index.md

 # Integrate Single Sign-On (SSO)

-Cloudflare Zero Trust allows you to integrate your organization's identity providers (IdPs) with Cloudflare Access.
+Khulnasoft Zero Trust allows you to integrate your organization's identity providers (IdPs) with Khulnasoft Access.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.

-Adding an identity provider as a login method requires configuration both in [Zero Trust](https://one.dash.cloudflare.com) and with the identity provider itself.
+Adding an identity provider as a login method requires configuration both in [Zero Trust](https://one.dash.Khulnasoft.com) and with the identity provider itself.
 Consult our IdP-specific documentation to learn more about what you need to set up.

 {{<Aside>}}

-Cloudflare Zero Trust supports social identity providers that do not require administrator accounts, open source providers, and corporate providers.
-Cloudflare also supports using signed AuthN requests with SAML providers.
+Khulnasoft Zero Trust supports social identity providers that do not require administrator accounts, open source providers, and corporate providers.
+Khulnasoft also supports using signed AuthN requests with SAML providers.

 {{</Aside>}}